 This division also operates a warrant service unit that serves approximately 600 arrest warrants per month.
 Utilizing inmate labor, the division oversees grounds maintenance for all Sheriff's Office facilities.

-The primary functions of the Jail are divided into two sections, each commanded by a Captain.
-Captain Casey Ivey directly supervises administrative functions, which include jail training, clerical staff, kitchen, transport, work release, house arrest and warrants.
-Captain Joe Carter serves as the Jail safety and security Captain primarily overseeing inmate housing operations.
+The primary functions of the Jail are divided into two sections.
+One involves administrative functions, which include jail training, clerical staff, kitchen, transport, work release, house arrest and warrants.
+The second section includes inmate safety, security and housing operations.